sfnxboy/Pewlett-Hackard-Analysis/README.md

 ## Employees Eligible for the Mentorship Program

-Using the ERD as a reference, with my knowledge of SQL queries I was assigned to create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965, and who are still employed.
+Using the ERD as a reference, with our knowledge of SQL queries we were assigned to create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965, and who are still employed.

 **Method**